scott-whitworth/space_genetics/Documentation/Code_Overview_CS_readme.md

   2. Adds the maximum distance for one objective to the extreme (first and last) adults
   3. Checks if the goal is a minimum or maximum
     - If it is a minimization, it sets a normalization value to the last individual's variable
-    - If it is a maximization, it sets the normalization value to the variable of the first individual who hasn't met the convergence tolerance
+    - If it is a maximization, it sets the normalization value to the first individual's variable
   4. It adds the maximum distance value to all adults meeting the convergence threshold for this objective
   5. For the rest of the adults not assigned the max distance, it adds the value of the difference between the adult's neighbors divided by the normalization value to the adult's distance

+### giveRarity
+  - Call the calculateRelCost, findAssociatedPoints, and calculateRarity functions needed to assign rarity to the inputted adults

+### mainSort
+  - Will sort the inputted adults by rank-distance or rank-rarity depending on which algorithm was specified by the user

 ### parameterSort
   - Employs a switch statement to read an inputted objective's goal and sort the inputted vector of Adults by the objective's corresponding sort function